 Most course materials (e.g. this course policy statement, syllabus, project guidelines) and important course announcements will be posted on the course website.

-We will also be using a secure SharePoint site hosted by APL to distribute sensitive materials.
-The SharePoint site is linked from the course website.
+We will also be using a secure SharePoint site hosted by APL (linked from the course website) to distribute sensitive materials.
 Make sure you can access the SharePoint site as soon as possible.